VonHeikemen/nvim-light/README.md

 On **Neovim v0.10** or lower the syntax highlight will be enabled automatically by the plugin `nvim-treesitter`.

-On **Neovim v0.11** or greater you must enable the syntax highlight ourselves.
+On **Neovim v0.11** or greater we must enable the syntax highlight ourselves.
 On this configuration on the [line 111](https://github.com/VonHeikemen/nvim-light/blob/main/init.lua#L111) there is a variable called `filetypes`, that's the list of languages where the syntax highlight will be enabled.

 ```lua
 local filetypes = {'lua', 'gleam', 'help'}